FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Time Series/Autorregressive Model/Autoregressive_Model.md

 <br>

-The following plot has superimposed trend on the time series:
+The following plot has a trend superimposed on the time series:

 ```python
 fig, ax = plt.subplots()